How to Detect Code Injection & Process Injection in iOS Apps Using AI

 2. iOS Formats: .ipa

-3. Detect Code Injection is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.
+3. Detect Code Injection Attack is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

-2. Select the defense: Detect Code Injection.
+2. Select the defense: Detect Code Injection Attack.

-1. Create and name the Fusion Set (security template) that will contain the Detect Code Injection feature as shown below:
+1. Create and name the Fusion Set (security template) that will contain the Detect Code Injection Attack feature as shown below:

-fusion set that contains Detect Code Injection
+fusion set that contains Detect Code Injection Attack

-2. Follow the steps in Sections 2.2-2.2.2 of this article to add the Detect Code Injection feature to your Fusion Set via the Appdome Console.
+2. Follow the steps in Sections 2.2-2.2.2 of this article to add the Detect Code Injection Attack feature to your Fusion Set via the Appdome Console.

-Fusion Set applied Detect Code Injection
+Fusion Set applied Detect Code Injection Attack

 Note: Annotating the Fusion Set to identify the protection(s) selected is optional only (not mandatory).